 Three remaining facts are that extenders increase the in-use size of the lens, extenders increase the in-use weight of the lens, and extenders have a cost.

 I'll address the two minor facts first.
-The Canon RF 1.4x Extender is impressively small and light, increasing the overall lens length by only 0.80" (20.3mm).
+The Canon RF 1.4x Extender is impressively small and light, increasing the overall lens length by only 0.80" (20.3mm) and total weight by only 7.9 oz (225g).

 The mounted extender shifts the lens weight forward slightly for a tiny change of balance.
 Zoom and focus rings also shift away from the camera body very slightly.

-Canon extenders are expensive relative to the rest of the class.
+Canon RF extenders are relatively expensive.
 Still, the cost of Canon extenders is considerably less than the cost of the lens required to gain the target focal length natively (if it exists).

 Canon shares: "Designed to perform in extremes, the exterior is coated in the same white heat shield coating as used on the RF 100-500mm F4.5-7.1L IS USM and RF 70-200mm lens to prevent deterioration in performance in high temperatures." and "No compromise construction, designed for reliability and durability [snip] for use by professionals and high-end amateurs."